mikeconley/multi-select-tabs/README.md

 ## TODO

+* Convert these TODOs into issues
+* Style pinned tabs differently, and don't allow operations on them that are impossible
 * Add ability to move selected tabs to new windows
 * Detect and update after tabs are dragged in or out of a window
 * Add favicons